stellar-deprecated/stellar-wallet-js-sdk/README.md

 Setup TOTP to your wallet.
 To generate `totpKey` you can use:
 `StellarWallet.util.generateTotpKey()`. `totpCode` is a current code generated by user's TOTP app.
-It's task is to confirm a user has succesfully setup TOTP generator.
+It's role is to confirm a user has succesfully setup TOTP generator.

 ```js